CV-ZMH/human-action-recognition/README.md

 # Simple Real Time Multi Person Action Recognition

-## News
+# News
 :boom:  Added trained weights of [**siamesenet**](https://github.com/abhyantrika/nanonets_object_tracking/blob/master/siamese_net.py) and [**aligned reID**](https://github.com/huanghoujing/AlignedReID-Re-Production-Pytorch) networks and training script.
 They are used in cosine metric learnings of deep sort pipeline.

 :boom: Added debug-tracker flag to `demo.py` script for visualizing tracker bboxes and keypoints bboxes.
+So, you can easily learn by visualizing how the tracker algorithm works.

 :boom: IoU matching step required for tracked bboxes ID and keypoints' bboxes index is directly replaced  with deepsort matching cascade.